circuitid/circuitid-ruby/docs/CallQueueAgentsApi.md

 end

 api_instance = CircuitID::CallQueueAgentsApi.new
-id = TODO # Object | The ObjectId (unique 12 bytes ID) of record you would like to GET. callqueueagents = CircuitID::Callqueueagents.new({callqueue: 3.56, user: 3.56, priority: 3.56, tier: 3.56}) # Callqueueagents | The request data.
+id = 'id_example' # String | The ObjectId (unique 12 bytes ID) of record you would like to GET. callqueueagents = CircuitID::Callqueueagents.new({callqueue: 'callqueue_example', user: 'user_example', priority: 37, tier: 37}) # Callqueueagents | The request data.

 begin
   # Patch object's data